Cagot

 Medical origin

-In the 1940s to 1950s blood type analysis was performed on the Cagots of Template:Ill in Navarre.
-The blood type distribution showed more similarity with those observed in France among the French than those observed among the Basque.
-Pilar Hors uses this as support for the theory that the Cagots in Spain are descendants of French migrants, most likely from leper colonies.Template:Sfnp
+From the 1940s to 1950s a study of blood type analysis was performed on the Cagots of Template:Ill in Navarre.
+The blood type distribution showed more similarity with those observed in France among the French than those observed among the local Basque.
+Geneticist Pilar Hors uses this as support for the theory that the Cagots in Spain are descendants of French migrants, most likely from leper colonies.Template:Sfnp

 Other origins